topia/vald/docs/overview/architecture.md

 - Observability & Real-time monitoring

-  Vald support pprof and prometheus to monitor and tracing the log in every Vald components.
+  Vald support pprof and Prometheus to monitor and trace the log in every Vald components.

 - Distributed

-  All the data and index are distributed to Vald Agnet in the Vald cluster so whenever you search a vector, all Vald agents can process parallelly and merge the result by Vald LB Gateway.
+  All the data and index are distributed to Vald Agents in the Vald cluster so whenever you search a vector, all Vald agents can process parallelly and merge the result by Vald LB Gateway.

 - Kubernetes based